We are a city packed with human capital

 An indicator for labour productivity is the gross domestic product per employed person.
 In order to make a comparison between different countries possible, the gross domestic product is expressed in ´purchasing power standard´ (purchasing power per capita).

-The labour productivity in the province of Antwerp is higher than the Flemish, Belgian and EU averages.
+The labour productivity in the province of Antwerp is at the top of the EU.

-Labour productivity in the province of Antwerp is lower than in the economic world centres of London, Luxembourg, Brussels and Paris.
-Hamburg too scores better than Antwerp.
-Labour productivity in Antwerp is higher than in the other German and French cities and in the Dutch cities.
+Labour productivity in Antwerp is lower than in the economic centres of Luxembourg, Brussels and Paris.
+It is however higher than any Dutch region except for Amsterdam and any French region other than Paris.

 Like the rest of Flanders, Antwerp is a Dutch-speaking city.
 The average Fleming, however, has a good command of several languages, most commonly English and French.
 However, many also have a command of German, Spanish and/or other languages.
 From an international perspective, language skills in Flanders are unique.